BunnyNabbit/voxel-telephone/astro-website/src/help/en/building/build-cmd-sphereslow.md

 ---
 title: "/SphereSlow"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/SphereSlow` command creates a sphere from a center point and a radius."
+summary: "Creates a sphere from a center point and a radius."
 image: "./sphereslow-output.webp"
 imageAlt: "Red sphere"
 ---